 The Center’s work and offerings are firmly grounded in the Law School’s thorough and carefully designed labor and employment law curriculum.
 Each year, second- and third-year students can take:

 - Directed Research Paper Supervision

 - Selected Issues in Labor and Employment Law

 Students can also elect to take related courses within the dispute resolution curriculum, as offered in cooperation with the Law School’s Hugh L. Carey Center for Dispute Resolution.

 - Interviewing and Counseling

 - Representing Clients in Mediation

 To complement this coursework, students can apply the critical and analytical skills learned in the classroom in real-world contexts through supervised externships in labor and employment law.
-Extern opportunities have included placements at the National Labor Relations Board, the U.S. Equal Opportunity Commission and the U.S. Department of Labor.
+Extern opportunities include placements at the National Labor Relations Board, the U.S. Equal Opportunity Commission and the U.S. Department of Labor.